 The Trump administration's “America First” mantra is predicated on a withdrawal from the Trans-Pacific Partnership (TPP) and a renegotiated North American Free Trade Agreement (NAFTA).
 If Canada and Mexico cannot see Trump eye to eye in the coming talks, the President will simply give notice of the US intent to withdraw from NAFTA.
 The new White House intends to crack down...

 For some reason, currencies are a particularly difficult concept for Americans to wrap their heads around.
 Just ask the new US President, who reportedly called his national security advisor at 3am one day in February to ask if a strong US dollar was good or bad for the US economy.
 Not surprisingly, the national security expert allegedly demurred, suggesting that...

 Banco de Mexico announced a new FX program to help support the peso without draining its foreign reserves.
 While this should help lower FX volatility near-term, the peso is benefiting more from a more benign EM backdrop and signs of thawing US-Mexico relations.
 Tensions remain high as President Pena Nieto and his government has said they refuse to accept unilateral US actions on immigration.

 USD/MXN Best Spreads

-Trump is the second major-party presidential nominee in American history whose experience comes principally from running a business (Wendell Willkie was the first).
-If elected, Trump would become the first United States President without prior government or military experience, and the first without prior political experience since Dwight D. Eisenhower.
+Trump was the second major-party presidential nominee in American history whose experience comes principally from running a business (Wendell Willkie was the first).
+By getting elected, Trump became the first United States President without prior government or military experience, and the first without prior political experience since Dwight D. Eisenhower.